marcv81-test/marcv81-test-pages/_posts/quadcopter/2013-10-27-ppm-sum-stripboard-experiments.md

 I swapped the two bottom tracks and moved the PPM output to provide servo wire compatibility on the Arduino side.
 I also added a pin on the receiver side to provide more friction and allow the use of 3 adjacent servo wires.
 The wiring is now much better looking and there is enough friction to secure the wires in place.

-I’m glad I didn’t purchase an off the shelf PPM sum board, this was a great introduction to DIY electronics.
+I'm glad I didn't purchase an off the shelf PPM sum board, this was a great introduction to DIY electronics.